Back to blog

 Summary

 Scheduler is a powerful tool that does the heavy lifting for users with recurring scraping and parsing jobs.
-You can test its capabilities for one week for free by claiming a trial for one of our Scraper APIs.
+You can test its capabilities for one week for free by claiming a trial for our Web Scraper API.

 We hope you found this article helpful, and if you have any questions regarding Scheduler, don’t hesitate to contact us via live chat on our website or send us an email.